Ahmedemad77/32-Point-FFT/README.md

 * PDF file showing the Stage Equations Based on signal Flow Graph.
 * shematic exported from vivado & Drawio illustrating the design of the MAC , Stage ,and the whole System
 * Perl Scripts on for each stage that generate instantiation of the MACs blocks with same order of the equations
+* Pyton Files for extraction of the constants and quantize it
 * Design Document containing the design & results
 * Verilog Files of the implemtation
 * Result of the Timing Simulation

 ## 32-Point-FFT Signal Flow